 Cost, Insurance, and Freight, or just CIF, is a common shipping agreement in the world of international trade.
-Traders are using CIF contracts since the early days of international shipping.
-And the terms of the contracts are more or less the same since then.
+Traders have been using CIF contracts since the early days of international shipping.
+And the terms of the contracts have been more or less the same since then.
 CIF is one of the Incoterms that lays down the responsibilities of the parties, both in terms of cost and risk, in international trade.

 Who Bears the Costs?